-As you can see, Rotorua has more attractions than you can fit in for just a few days in the city, but at least there are plenty of reasons to come back to such an interesting place that’s not heard of often outside of New Zealand.
+As you can see, there are a lot of things to do in Rotorua that you probably won’t be able to fit into a day, but at least there are plenty of reasons to come back to such an interesting place that’s not heard of often outside of New Zealand.

 Queenstown may have the tourism locked down in the South Island, but Rotorua is making a name for itself in the North.

 Have you ever been to Rotorua?
 Would you be interested in seeing the geothermal capital of New Zealand?

 Join the Adventure